NOTE: You should really use all.equal! (0.1 + 0.2) == 0.3

 Problem: For \(n,p\) large, both the determinant and the normalization constant are large.

-packagesSome of the available options:
+R packagesSome of the available options:

-“Boost provides free peer-reviewed portable C++ source libraries.”
+gmp and Rmpfr: Link to C/C++ librariesRyacas: Interfaces with a Computer Algebra SystemBH“Boost provides free peer-reviewed portable C++ source libraries.”

-users to work with these libraries.#include <boost/multiprecision/cpp_dec_float.hpp> using namespace boost::multiprecision; // Define new type with 100-digit precision typedef number<cpp_dec_float<100>> mp_float;
+BH allows R users to work with these libraries.#include <boost/multiprecision/cpp_dec_float.hpp> using namespace boost::multiprecision; // Define new type with 100-digit precision typedef number<cpp_dec_float<100>> mp_float;

-“Eigen is a C++ template library for linear algebra”
+RcppEigen“Eigen is a C++ template library for linear algebra”

 #include <Eigen/Dense> Eigen::Matrix<mp_float,100,1> vec; // Compute dot product mp_float dot = vec.dot(vec);

-: n=25, p=15, fixed precisionx <- seq(0, 100, length.out = 50) y <- rootWishart::singleWishart(x, p=15, n=25, type="fixed") plot(x, y, type = 'l', ylim = c(0,1))
+rootWishart: n=25, p=15, fixed precisionx <- seq(0, 100, length.out = 50)

-: n=25, p=15, arbitrary precisionx <- seq(0, 100, length.out = 50) y <- rootWishart::singleWishart(x, p=15, n=25, type="arbitrary") plot(x, y, type = 'l', ylim = c(0,1))
+rootWishart: n=25, p=15, arbitrary precisionx <- seq(0, 100, length.out = 50)

-provides a lot of flexibility.C++
+BH and RcppEigen provides a lot of flexibility.C++rootWishart